 The Fifteenth Century

-New approaches to art included the development of portraiture which aimed to provide a genuine likeness of the subject.
+New approaches to art included the development of portraiture which aimed to provide a naturalistic, rather than a formal and generic likeness of the subject.
 The English language was shifting out of Middle English into a form that is relatively easy for us to understand today.
-English was used far more in government and politics as well as in literature.
-Religious devotion had remarkable consequences that ranged from exquisite art and new educational foundations to Joan of Arc’s courage in leading French forces into battle and Margery Kempe’s desire to compose a book that was the first autobiography in English.
+English was used far more in government and politics as well as in literature, replacing Norman French and Latin.
+Religious devotion had remarkable consequences that ranged from exquisite art and sculpture to new educational foundations to Joan of Arc’s courage in leading French forces into battle and Margery Kempe’s desire to compose a book that was the first autobiography in English.

 Across the internet there are many introductions to the fascinating history of the fifteenth century.
 You can find just a few of them below and related podcasts here.